 Betting On NFL Playoffs In 2023

 Super Bowl 55 will conclude the NFL playoffs and will once again be the most-watched, and most wagered upon, sporting event of the season.
-Below you’ll find the best and most trusted football betting sites in the industry for wagering on the championship game and all the game lines from the 2020-2021 NFL Playoffs.
+Below you’ll find the best and most trusted football betting sites in the industry for wagering on the championship game and all the game lines featuring 2020-2021 NFL Playoff pdds.

 IS IT LEGAL TO BET ON THE NFL PLAYOFFS IN THE UNITED STATES?

 International: Yes!
-There are no federal gambling laws in the United States that prevents you from betting on the NFL Playoffs at a licensed online sportsbook located outside of the country.
+There are no federal gambling laws in the United States that prevent you from betting on NFL Playoff odds at a licensed online sportsbook located outside of the country.
 Each of the NFL betting sites we recommend below has been reviewed by our staff to ensure each one fits our criteria and passes our exhaustive vetting process.